3mdeb/news-and-ideas/blog/content/post/2024-01-31-drm-bridge-chaining.md

 Ok then, all `sn65dsi84` errors were fixed, it was a matter of devicetree configuration.
 But still no video on the panel.

+> Note: the above errors and the way they were fixed are not explained because
+> the [`sn65dsi84` driver from `varigit/linxu-imx`
+> repository][sn65dsi84-varigit-repo], the source of these messages, will be
+> replaced by another.
+This driver is presented here only to demonstrate that
+> some drivers are not entirely compatible with the DRM system.

 Several checks were done to check every part of the system separately:

 1) Checking `sn65dsi84` with LVDS panel proved correct driver and hardware